 - individual preferences, including aesthetic concerns and the likely duration of the recovery

 If tests show that a tumor may respond to targeted treatment, such as hormone therapy, a doctor may recommend using these drugs to target cancer cells instead of surgery.

-Breast cancer and its risk represent the most common reason to have a mastectomy.
+Breast cancer and the risk of developing breast cancer represent the most common reasons people choose to have a mastectomy.
 A doctor may also recommend one if a person has another disease of the breast.

 Overall, a doctor is likely to recommend a mastectomy if a person has:

 Stage 1, 2, and 3 breast cancer: A mastectomy can help treat breast cancer until it is in its final stage and has spread to more distant parts of the body, such as the lungs.

 Inflammatory breast cancer: This is an aggressive form, and the doctor may recommend having chemotherapy before surgery.

 Paget’s disease of the breast: This